WiiShopChannel/Galaxy-Bot/README.md

 # Galaxy's Bot

 Howdy!
-I'm Galaxy, a ROBLOX scripter and Lua extraordinaire.
+I'm Galaxy, a ROBLOX scripter and (self-appointed) Lua extraordinaire.
 Here's a quick tutorial on how to get this bot running.